 According to research from IDG in 2016, 70 percent of organizations are still in the “consideration”, “early discussions” or “planning phase” as the infographic below indicates.

 And this despite the many opportunities, among others in regards with business continuity, efficiency, cost reductions etc.

-But there are also many challenges, not in the least in regards with industrial data as you can also see in the infographic and the page of Visual Capitalist, who made it.
+But there are also many challenges, not in the least in regards with industrial data.

 The Consumer Internet of Things and consumer electronics

 With the Consumer Internet of Things we are strictly in a consumer electronics reality.